+Jon Reed’s straightforward, step-by-step guide to marketing yourself with websites, blogs, search engines, email, Facebook, Twitter, LinkedIn, Instagram, Pinterest and more.
 ‘If you only read one book on online marketing, I implore you to make sure that it is this one.
-If you implement the strategies and tips you pick up, you will have a winning recipe for success.’
+If you implement the strategies and tips you pick up, you will have a… Continue reading

 The sound of summer is the crack of leather on willow to some.
 To me it means the popping of champagne corks at book launches.
 Last night’s literary soirée was the launch of Tony White’s Dicky Star and the Garden Rule.
 I’ve been to al fresco book launches before but, given the weather, I was pleased to… Continue reading